-- Your monthly payment is likely to be taxed.
+- Your monthly payment may be taxed.
 Whether benefits are taxable depends entirely upon who paid the premiums for the LTD benefits while you were working.
 If the employer paid for the LTD insurance premiums, then any benefits paid under a claim are taxable.
 If the claimant paid the premiums while working, then the benefits are not taxable.
-Unfortunately, most group policies are paid in full without withholding taxes.
-This means that the tax bill gets passed on to you if the benefit is taxable.
-For example: a $400 payment will be subject to federal, state and/or local tax.
-This is usually a shock to first-time beneficiaries so plan your budget with the adjusted amount in mind, not the gross amount.

 - You will be encouraged to apply for Social Security Disability benefits (SSDI and/or SSI).
-If you are granted long term disability benefits, you will probably be encouraged to apply for social security disability.
-That is because most insurance companies can lower payments to you if you receive SSDI/SSI benefits, paying only the difference between your LTD and SSDI/SSI benefits.
+If you are granted long-term disability benefits, you will probably be encouraged to apply for social security disability.
+That is because most insurance companies can lower your payments if you receive SSDI/SSI benefits, paying only the difference between your LTD and SSDI/SSI benefits.

 - Your medical record is critical to your claim.
 Before applying for benefits, talk to your doctor about your intent to apply for LTD benefits.
 Discuss with your doctor your medical file and make sure your doctor has noted all of your symptoms, including complaints about your pain, which are usually left out by doctors.
 Make sure all the dates are correct for office visits, and test results are all together in your file.